 New legislation by the FDA allows for hearing aids to be available over-the-counter in the near future, but is that the best option for you?
-For those who may be considering purchasing over-the-counter hearing aids, Heather M. Lamberth, Aud, FAAA, CCC-A, Audiologist at ARC Far West Medical Tower, advises that seeing an audiologist is still the first step in the process, as there is no way to know whether or not over-the-counter hearing aids would be the right treatment for your hearing loss.
+For those who may be considering purchasing over-the-counter hearing aids, Heather M. Lamberth, Aud, FAAA, CCC-A, Audiologist at ARC Far West Medical Tower in Austin, advises that seeing an audiologist is still the first step in the process, as there is no way to know whether or not over-the-counter hearing aids would be the right treatment for your hearing loss.

 In this recent article in Community Impact, Dr. Lamberth gives a detailed analysis of the types of hearing loss, the optimal solutions for the different types of hearing loss, and why you are best served in seeking the analysis and diagnosis of an audiologist first.